Skip to content

 • Social Distancing Guidelines and Restrictions

 During a pandemic, the College will remain open unless closed by the Ministry of Education.
 The College will act in accordance with up-to-date advice from the Ministry of Health, Ministry of Education and University of Otago management.
-For up-to-date COVID-19 information from the University of Otago visit www.otago.ac.nz/coronavirus/.

 You will need to follow the guidance and procedures the College has in place if you become unwell.
 If isolation is necessary a staff member will deliver your meals and check on you.
 Should you need anything whilst in isolation contact the Duty Phone on 03 926 9699.